borgbackup/borg/docs/binaries/00_README.txt

 ----------

 It is suggested that you rename or symlink the binary to just "borg".
+If you need "borgfs", just also symlink it to the same binary, it will detect internally under which name it was invoked.

 On UNIX-like platforms, /usr/local/bin/ or ~/bin/ is a nice place for it, but you can invoke it from every place by giving a full path to it.